Upper Mustang Overland Tour for 6 Days Itinerary By Jeep

 Mustang Overland Tour is also a perfect way to learn about the isolated and fascinating culture and traditions of Thakali, Gurung and Tibetan people.
 Things start to get really incredible from Jomsom, a picturesque village extending from both sides of the Kali Gandaki River.
 Because you will be riding in a comfortable private vehicle, you won’t have to worry about the difficult ascents and descents without compromising the scenic beauty including mountains.
 Mustang is draped in high hills, with several high peaks that are bound to leave you captivated.

-Various Buddhist artefacts, Chhortens, and monasteries lie in the villages leading to this ancient kingdom.
+Various Buddhist artifacts, Chhortens, and monasteries lie in the villages leading to this ancient kingdom.
 The palace of the former king of Lo Manthang gives insight into the culture and tradition that has survived for thousands of years.
 Sky Caves are another famous place to visit in Mustang.
-These caves house mummies that date back thousands of years and other artefacts like paintings and scriptures.
+These caves house mummies that date back thousands of years and other artifacts like paintings and scriptures.

 Mustang Overland Tour takes you to the highest altitude of just around three thousand meters.
 This means, you have to be careful of the altitude sickness, though it's not a big risk factor.
 This tour can be completed at any time of the year and is perfect for people of any age or physical strength.